Chiang Rai เชียงราย

 Chiang Rai is a town in Northern Thailand and commercial centre of the Golden Triangle, border of Thailand, Myanmar and Laos.

-The town and the surrounding Chiang Rai province is a great ‘off the beaten track’ destination for travellers (gay or straight) who want to explore the beautiful mountainous north of Thailand and its many attractions including the ruins of ancient Lanna Kingdom, Buddhist shrines and experience the unique local culture.
+The town and the surrounding Chiang Rai province is a great 'off the beaten track' destination for travelers (gay or straight) who want to explore the beautiful mountainous north of Thailand and its many attractions including the ruins of ancient Lanna Kingdom, Buddhist shrines and experience the unique local culture.

 Thai Airways fly from Bangkok to Chiang Rai International Airport.
 The flight time is about one hour.
 Chiang Rai Airport is located 8 km from the town centre.
 Alternatively, there is a bus service from and to Bangkok.
 The journey time is 12 hours.